genneko/website-source/content/playing-with-bsd/networking/freebsd-vlan.md

   - vlan 30 - 192.168.30.2

 - The host has only a single IP address (192.168.1.1) on em0.
   It cannot reach the jails directly because it doesn't have any address in the jail's subnet.
-  Assigning IP addresses on the bridge interfaces lets the host access the jails directly.
-But in this example, the host communicates with the jalis via the switch (the host's default gateway 192.168.1.2).
+  Instead, the host communicates with the jails via the switch (the host's default gateway 192.168.1.2).

 - Each vnet jail is connected to the corresponding bridge with [epair(4)](https://www.freebsd.org/cgi/man.cgi?query=epair(4)).
   As an epair has 'a' and 'b' ends (e.g. epair0a and epair0b), I decided to attach 'b' ends ('b' for 'bridge') to bridges and 'a' ends to jails.